Real-Time Analytics: Building Blocks and Architecture

 Those systems capture data in real-time from sources like databases, sensors, and cloud services in the form of event streams and deliver them to other applications, databases, and services.

-Because the systems can scale (Apache Kafka at LinkedIn supports over 7 trillion messages a day) and handle multiple, concurrent data sources, event streaming has become the de facto delivery vehicle when applications need real-time data.
+Because the systems can scale (Apache Kafka at LinkedIn supports over 7 trillion messages a day) and handle multiple, concurrent data sources, event streaming has become the de facto delivery vehicle when applications need streaming analytics.

 So now that we can capture real-time data, how do we go about analyzing it in real-time?